 As far as PWA support on iOS the only core thing missing is the support of the web manifest.
 The file that provides enhanced meta data about the web site to the browser.
 It facilitates the add to homescreen experience.

-Apple has yet to ship support for this feature.
+Apple has shipped limit support, or really partial use, for this feature.
 It is not a deal breaker.

 That's right, a web manifest file is not required for a great user experience, and you CAN add a progressive web app to the iPhone homescreen.